redhatci/ansible-collection-redhatci-ocp/roles/create-certification-project/README.md

 pyxis_product_list_identifier | None                                 | Product-listing ID, it has to be created before [See doc](https://redhat-connect.gitbook.io/red-hat-partner-connect-general-guide/managing-your-account/product-listing) published                     | false                                | Boolean to enable publishing list of products type                          | "container stack"                    | String.
-Type of product list
+Type of product list attach_product_listing        | false                                | If set to true, it would attach product-listing to all old + new cert projects that used same product-listing ID

 ## Example of configuration file